lgreski/datasciencectacontent/markdown/repData-stormAnalysisGuide.md

 4. Analyze the data, answering the questions required for the assignment, and support the analysis with relevant graphics and statistics.  </td></tr>
 </table>

-The instructions include access to the [data file](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2), a [codebook](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf), and a [frequently asked questions web page](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf) from the NOAA.
+The course project  instructions include references to the [data file](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2), a [codebook](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf) provided by the NOAA, as well as the URL for the [frequently asked questions web page](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf) from the NOAA.

+Step 1, downloading and extracting data from the compressed file, is a straightforward process.

+Loading the data in R is also relatively easy because the raw data file can be read with the `read.csv()`.
+Once the data has been loaded, the challenges begin.

 # Problem 1: Changing Data & Collection methods